Kyuu-Ji/htb-write-up/lazy/write-up-lazy.md

 ![Burpsuite bit flipper](https://kyuu-ji.github.io/htb-write-up/lazy/lazy_cookie-4.png)

 The responses with the length 1351 all show different user names in the Response like _"gdmin, Idmin, kdmin"_ and so on.
-If we wait long enough it will find get the result for _admin_ back, too.
+If we wait long enough it will get the result for _admin_ back, too.
 It has a length of 1499.
 > auth:60BZd9dCWwq8hMf9HGyO5SPOBzdZzMVv

 Now we can input this cookie into the browser with any plugin, refresh the page and we see an admin panel: